golang/vscode-go/docs/settings.md

 ### `go.testFlags`

 Flags to pass to `go test`.
 If null, then buildFlags will be used.
+This is not propagated to the language server.

 efault: `<nil>`